webex/bowman/README.md

     bowman check publishable
     # => yes/no
     ```

 1. Add dependencies to packages
     ```bash
     bowman deps generate
     ```

 1. Get latest published versions from npm and set all packages to them
     ```bash
     bowman version set --latest
     ```

 1. Determine next version
     ```bash
     export NEXT_VERSION=$(bowman version next)
     ```

 1. Set next version
     ```bash
     bowman version set ${NEXT_VERSION}
     ```
+1. Publish

+    We felt that actually putting a publish command into this repository might make this a little too easy.
+Instead, we've got a handy script to publish all your packages.
+You'll get a bunch of 404s for packages that don't have new version numbers.

+    ```bash
+    bowman exec -- bash -c 'npm publish --access public || true'
+    ```

+    > Keep an eye on #8 for the planned addition of a `--publishable` switch.

 `bowman version next` and `bowman version set <version></version>` are explicitly different steps because you're probably going to need to do other things with `VERSION_NEXT` and by forcing this to be explicit, we avoid several potentially costly callouts to npm.